IT SPANS A WHOLE NEW WORLD OF ENTERTAINMENT!

 The first of director David Lean’s spectacular blockbusters in color, The Bridge on the River Kwai still stands as the ultimate POW movie, exquisitely shot in the jungles of Sri Lanka.
 Still, in spite of the grandeur on display it is the human relationships that primarily make the film sparkle.
 The stubborn conflict between Saito and Nicholson is easily understood but difficult to solve.
 The Englishman is a person who lives by the rules of the so called civilized world; abandoning them means anarchy and loss of control.
 In his view, trying to escape will surely lead to a pointless loss in lives.
 Saito on the other hand has strict orders from the authoritarian regime in Tokyo to have the bridge constructed on time; failure to do so means disgrace, unacceptable to a Japanese officer.

-As for the supposedly anti-British sentiment, Nicholson may be troubled, but his men are the true heroes of the film, a testament to the capability of WWII British forces.
-Let’s not forget that Holden’s commando mission is also led by the British… and Malcolm Arnold’s adaptation of “Colonel Bogey March” is the ideal, stirring symbol of their fighting spirit.
+As for the supposedly anti-British sentiment, Nicholson may be a tough character to like, but his men are the true heroes of the film, a testament to the capability of WWII British forces.
+Let’s not also forget that Holden’s commando mission is led by the British… and Malcolm Arnold’s adaptation of “Colonel Bogey March” is the ideal, stirring symbol of their fighting spirit.

 Oppression works in different ways.
 The men who wrote the screenplay, Carl Foreman and Michael Wilson, were blacklisted after the McCarthy hearings; the Oscar for Best Adapted Screenplay was picked up by Pierre Boulle who wrote the novel.
-A disgraceful chapter in Hollywood history… and ironic considering how much emphasis the script puts on the value of personal integrity and honor.
+A disgraceful chapter in Hollywood history.
+The script puts a lot of emphasis on the value of personal integrity and honor; I’d like to think of the win as some sort of apology.

 The Bridge on the River Kwai 1957-Britain.
 161 min.
 Color.
 Widescreen.
 Produced by Sam Spiegel.
 Directed by David Lean.
 Screenplay: Carl Foreman, Michael Wilson.
 Novel: Pierre Boulle.
 Cinematography: Jack Hildyard.
 Music: Malcolm Arnold.
 Editing: Peter Taylor.
 Cast: William Holden (Major Shears), Alec Guinness (Colonel Nicholson), Jack Hawkins (Major Warden), Sessue Hayakawa, Geoffrey Horne, James Donald.